sibvisions/reactUI.styleexample/src/readme-files/css-variables/color-schemes/README.md

-tab-hover-background | The background-color when hovering a Tab tab-border-color | The bottom-border color of an unselected Tab tab-close-color | The color of the closing 'x'
+tab-hover-background | The background-color when hovering a Tab tab-border-color | The bottom-border color of an unselected Tab tab-close-color | The color of the closing 'x' tab-close-hover-color | The hover color of the closing 'x

 ## Tree Variables
 Variable | Description